AndreasMadsen/cluster-vhost/README.md

 >
 > This module require node 0.7.0-pre or higher since the 0.6.0 cluster module isn't sophisticated enough.

+**No longer maintained.
+Pull requests will be reviewed and ownership is given if interest is shown.**

 ## Features
  - Ridiculously easy to use
  - Support http to http proxy